agvdberg/SomfyIO_ESPHome_HomeAssistant/README.md

 - [First try and asking for help of Celaeno1 & Hakan using OpenHab](https://community.openhab.org/t/solved-somfy-io-rollershutter-motors-which-system-is-best-for-using-with-oh2/81929/12)
 - [Github repro of smslabsbr for SomfyRTS](https://github.com/dmslabsbr/esphome-somfy)
 - [Github repro of imicknl for connection with the use of Tohama](https://github.com/imicknl/ha-tahoma)

+### Known issues

+- No feedback on actual screen status -> go look at the screens
+- No feedback on channel position -> go look at the smd-leds on the soldered remote

 ### To-do in this Github explaination